li-chengzhang/li-chengzhang.github.io/_pages/about.md

 I am an Associate Professor in the Department of Management Science at Antai College of Economics and Management, Shanghai Jiao Tong University (SJTU).
 Prior to joining SJTU, I received my Ph.D. in Operations Management and M.S. in Statistics and Computer Science from Purdue University, and my B.S. in Mechanical Engineering and Automation from SJTU.

+My research focuses on supply chain management.
+Using tools from game theory, optimization, and statistical learning, my research addresses coordination and decision-making challenges in supply networks across three directions.
+The first examines supply chain governance and environmental and social responsibility (ESR) compliance, focusing on developing coordination mechanisms, auditing strategies, and policy interventions in managing ESR risks in supply networks.
+The second investigates operational decision-making under uncertainty and dynamic environments, designing robust and tractable algorithms for pricing, inventory, and allocation.
+The third develops data-driven methods, especially for small-data large-scale systems, with emphasis on data aggregation approaches and integrated prediction-optimization frameworks.

 **Research interests**
 - Data-driven decision making
 - Supply chain management